 We appreciate that everyone has unique financial responsibilities while enrolled in the program.
 Enrollment in the Genetic Counseling program is a full-time responsibility, and employment during the academic year may be challenging.
-We encourage any student considering student employment (outside of campus student workers or federal work study) reach out to the program director.
+We encourage any student considering employment (outside of campus student workers or federal work study) to discuss with program leadership.